-Stakeholder How the Board is informed of their views Employees The Board keeps a pulse on employee sentiment, views and areas of interest through face-to-face meetings with people from across the business at off-site Board meeting days and attendance at organised events (e.g. the Board breakfast Q&A session and visits to ESB Networks' National Training Centre, the National Customer Contact Centre, Moneypoint Power Station and Oweninny Wind Farm during 2023).
-The Safety, Sustainability and Culture Committee supports the Board with employee engagement.
-The views of employees are also represented on the Board through the four Worker Board Members.
-Stockholders The views of stockholders are garnered through bilateral meetings between the Board, the Chairman and Chief Executive with various representatives of the Irish Government (as main stockholder) and the ESB Employee Share Ownership Plan (ESOP).
-Several key stockholder representatives attended Board meetings during 2023 including two Irish Government Ministers and NewERA (the financial and commercial advisors to Irish Government departments).
-The Chairman also met with Irish Government Ministers and the Taoiseach at ESB events during 2023 and Irish Government Ministers met with the Chief Executive at site visits to North Wall and Aghada power stations.
-Debt Investors and Rating Agencies The views of debt investors and rating agencies are brought to the Board via the Finance and Investment Committee.
-The Committee is briefed on the ongoing engagement by management with debt investors and rating agencies.
-Other Stakeholders The views of other stakeholders such as customers, suppliers, communities and the wider energy industry are also garnered through Board briefings on management's stakeholder plan as well as insights gained from ESB key stakeholder research (every three years) and surveys of the general public (every quarter).
-These views are brought to the Board through the Customer, Marketing and Innovation Committee.
-The Chairman and Chief Executive also met separately with their counterparts in EirGrid plc during 2023.
-The Chief Executive meets with regulators during the year to share views and perspectives on energy market developments and industry regulation.
+Stakeholder How the Board is informed of their views Employees The Board keeps a pulse on employee sentim areas of interest through face-to-face meeting from across the business at off-site Board me attendance at organised events (e.g. the Boar Q&A session and visits to ESB Networks' Nat Centre, the National Customer Contact Centre Power Station and Oweninny Wind Farm durir The Safety, Sustainability and Culture Commit the Board with employee engagement.
+The views of employees are also represented through the four Worker Board Members.
+Stockholders The views of stockholders are garnered througlateral meetings between the Board, the Chain Chief Executive with various representatives of Government (as main stockholder) and the ES Share Ownership Plan (ESOP).
+Several key stockholder representatives atten meetings during 2023 including two Irish Gov Ministers and NewERA (the financial and com advisors to Irish Government departments).
+The Chairman also met with Irish Government and the Taoiseach at ESB events during 2023 Government Ministers met with the Chief Exe visits to North Wall and Aghada power station Debt Investors and Rating Agencies The views of debt investors and rating agencie to the Board via the Finance and Investment O The Committee is briefed on the ongoing eng- management with debt investors and rating agence.
+Other Stakeholders The views of other stakeholders such as custa suppliers, communities and the wider energy if also garnered through Board briefings on mar stakeholder plan as well as insights gained from stakeholder research (every three years) and signeral public (every quarter).
+These views are the Board through the Customer, Marketing a Committee.
+The Chairman and Chief Executive also met so their counterparts in EirGrid plc during 2023.
+The Chief Executive meets with regulators du year to share views and perspectives on energy developments and industry regulation.